 We do not offer internships for high school students and/or people under the age of 18.
-We encourage young people under age 18 to join our Student Body mailing list and explore our student events.
+We encourage young people under age 18 to sign up for our Education newsletter and explore our student events.
 Our program has no age limit for older college undergraduate and graduate students.
 If you fit the eligibility requirements and believe you would benefit from our program, we encourage you to apply.

 If you have been out of school for more than one semester (undergraduates) or one year (graduate-level), you are not eligible for our Internship Program.
 Please take a look at our employment opportunities page instead.

 We consider some applications from young people not currently enrolled in higher education.
 Please contact us via email by phone at 213.972.0759 to discuss.

 Supervisors only receive the first page of the Center Theatre Group Internship Application along with the applicant's resume and cover letter.
 The Internship Program Manager, who does not make selection decisions, is the only person who sees the additional pages.
 Center Theatre Group collects candidate data for tracking and human resources purposes only.
 Demographic data is optional, but helps us report on our program.
 Information about past felonies is required.

 We would love to connect with you.
 Please contact Aurora Ilog (213.972.0759).